SeeSharpSi/obs_pixie_8/VBS.md

 * Four corners (kids can call on this one)
 * Two trash cans, see which team can fill fastest

-Stay away from Linked things (like snake tag) because she discrepancy Don't use tennis balls outside
+Stay away from Linked things (like snake tag) because age discrepancy Don't use tennis balls outside

 ## relay
 * Put body through hula hoop, pass to next person
 * Egg spoon thing (heel toe)
 * Float paper boat in pool and blow to other side
-* Tic-tac-to relay
+* Tic-tac-toe relay
 * Over-under bean bags or water cup game